egoexpress/docker-known/README.md

 How to build it
 ---------------
-To build the image locally, simply
+To build the Docker image locally, simply

     docker build -t egoexpress/known .